lawik/notes/Talk - Elixir Göteborg Meetup.md

 - Private key can encrypt something.
 It will be decrypted by the public key.
 - The private key can be used to derive the public key, not the other way around
 - Incredibly powerful mechanism
 - Very inefficient for encrypting large amounts of data securely.
+Slow, size limits, etc. Possible but not very practical.

 ## To cover